 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture||Single beds (4), Double beds (3), Cots (1), Dining seats for 12, Lounge seats for 10|
+|Furniture||Double Beds (3), Single Beds (4), Cots available (1), Dining seats for 12, Lounge seats for 10|

-|Other||Linen provided, Towels provided, High chair|
+|Other||Linen provided, Towels provided, High chair available|

-The two beaches in Criccieth are within 5-10 minutes walk and there is a wonderful sandy beach which stretches for 2 miles at Black rock sands just around the bay towards Porthmadog, the beach is so big you can drive onto it and park so is popular for water activities and picnics.
+The property is situated on Y Maas a road at the top of the village Green with views to Criccieth Castle and sea views across to the Harlech hills.Criccieth high street is close by with a local Spar shop, green grocers , butchers and several excellent restaurants and cafes; including an Indian restaurant and Fish and Chip shops as well as more local fine dining.The two beaches in Criccieth are within 5-10 minutes walk and there is a wonderful sandy beach which stretches for 2 miles at Black rock sands just around the bay towards Porthmadog, the beach is so big you can drive onto it and park so is popular for water activities and picnics.